We are not currently hiring tutors and front-desk project managers.

 - The ability to work at the Writing Center for at least one full academic year

-While applicants should be strong writers, the best tutors are not necessarily individuals with impeccable grammar and a total mastery of form.
+While applicants should be strong writers, the best tutors are not necessarily individuals with impeccable grammar and total mastery of form.
 The best tutors are often students who have faced their own struggles with writing and worked to overcome them.
-A good tutor is someone who is empathetic, personable, flexible, open-minded and curious.
+A good tutor is someone who is empathetic, personable, flexible, open-minded, and curious.
 If this sounds like you, we encourage you to submit an application.